madMAx43v3r/mmx-node/docs/MMX_script.md

 	- `balance`: Map of contract balances (Type: Map[32-bytes] = 256-bit unsigned int)
 	- `address`: Contract address (Type: 32-bytes)
-	- `user`: A user address can be specified when executing a contract function, which is verified via a signature before executution (same as `msg.sender` in EVM).
+	- `user`: A user address can be specified when executing a contract function, which is verified via a signature before executution, same as `msg.sender` in EVM.
 		(Type: 32-bytes or `null`)
 	- `deposit`: Object to check for deposited currency and amount (for `payable` functions):
 		- `currency`: Currency address (Type: 32-bytes)